Thunder25Beast/django/Readme.txt

-Since it was taking too much time to load , therefore i've made submitted whole folder here.
+Since it was taking too much time to load , therefore i've submitted whole folder here.

 Download and paste this in any folder
 Open it with vs code